We'll never allow a healthy animal to be put to sleep

 Canine Campus Pet Rescue and Food Bank was born In Scotland and are located in the heart of Glasgow.

-We are a charitable foundation dedicated to helping animals in need.
+We are dedicated to helping animals in need.
 With the dedication of our volunteers, staff members, and partners, we strive to improve the lives of every animal who needs help within the community.
 Contact us to see what you can do to bring about positive change.

 What We Do